 Breadth and depth

-Developed in conjunction with a design partner, LIBOR Replacement Data is a best-in-class, innovative offering culled from credit agreements.
+Developed in conjunction with a design partner, LIBOR Replacement Data for Loans is a best-in-class, innovative offering culled from credit agreements.
 The service output has been validated by both loan managers and end investors.

-With LIBOR Replacement Data, we are working in partnership with our customers to help them stay ahead of major changes taking place in the loan market.
+With LIBOR Replacement Data for Loans, we are working in partnership with our customers to help them stay ahead of major changes taking place in the loan market.